rcompos/kubespray-and-pray/README.md

     `$ kubespray deploy -u solidfire`

 Congratulations!
 You're cluster is running.
 On a master node, run `kubectl get nodes` to validate.

-### Docker Volume ###

-Requirement:  Additional physical or virtual disk.
-By default, /dev/sdb is used.

-From the **control node**, create Docker logical volume.
-Raw storage volume (defaults to /dev/sdb) will be used for container storage.

-1. Create logical volume for container storage.
-Supply -e argument for arbitrary raw volume.
-For example `-e block_device=/dev/sdc`.

-    `$ ansible-playbook create-volume.yml`

 ### Gluster Filesystem ###